IlanaBye/IlanaBye/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on my portfolio/blog and reviewing workshops from Grace Hopper.
+- 🔭 I’m currently working on building a demo app using React and OpenAI for Uncharted AI. (unchartedai.org)
+- 📚 I'm reviewing workshops from Grace Hopper and building a portfolio/blog using Next.js.
 - 🌱 I’m currently learning algorithms.
 - 👯 I’m looking to collaborate on pair programming projects.
 Let's learn a language or create together!
 - 🤔 I’m looking for help with finding my next job!